 Find out the best ways to clean a bird bath.

 Unfortunately, pine siskins are susceptible to salmonella, which is easily transmitted from one bird to another as they travel and eat in tight groups.
 This happens in the wild, however, as much as it does at backyard feeders.
 Keep bird feeders clean to help prevent or slow the spread of the disease.

 Pine Siskin Range Map and Habitat

 Although pine siskins call part of the west home year-round, these birds are winter visitors in most of the U.S., flying in after breeding season.
-These birds are often spotted in backyards and coniferous forests.
+They are often spotted in backyards and coniferous forests.

 But their journey southward isn’t a sure thing.
 It’s common for birders to see pine siskins in droves one year, then nothing the next.
 These sporadic and geographically erratic visits are most likely prompted by a cyclical shortage of conifer seeds.

 Mimic their habitat to attract pine siskins.
-Place feeders near twiggy trees, large conifers and other dense winter vegetation so pine siskins have a place to go for protection against predators and the snow, wind and sleet that often come with the season.
+Place feeders near twiggy trees, large conifers and other dense winter vegetation so the birds have a place to go for winter shelter against the predators, snow, wind and sleet that often come with the season.
 Along a tree line or woody area is ideal.